hperrin/tunnelgram/README.md

 1. The server must never know your password.
 2. The server must never know your private key.

-With these two key principals, Tunnelgram can use the Tunnelwire Encryption Scheme to securely send encrypted messages between any number of parties.
+With these two principles, Tunnelgram uses the Tunnelwire Encryption Scheme to transfer end to end encrypted messages between multiple parties.

 ## How the Tunnelwire Encryption Scheme Works